 Participants then undertake a series of timed drawing exercises where they work with the constraints inherent in a single stick of black charcoal, applying techniques found in traditional drawing classes to data visualization, and exploring quick experimental strategies for pushing their custom visualization ideas into new spaces.

-Finally, we'll think about the creation of a visualisation system through using a handmade design process, exploring variability in mark-making and material as a way to communicate information, and how to take visual inspiration from what you see to guide your data drawing: learning to see and to reproduce the aesthetic traits that attract our eyes to our surroundings and translate it into visual symbols.
+The afternoon will focus on using the strategies tested in the morning to sketch a class dataset, thinking about the creation of a visualization system through using a handmade design process, exploring variability in mark-making and material as a way to communicate information, and how to take visual inspiration from what you see to guide your data drawing

-By the end of this workshop, you'll both better understand the data visualization design process and also have access to a different starting process for working with data and shaping its aesthetic (even if you move onto your computer / into code at a later point!)
+By the end of this workshop, you'll both better understand the custom data visualization design process and also have access to a variety of off-screen creative strategies for working with data and shaping its aesthetic (even if you move onto your computer / into code at a later point!)

 SKILL LEVEL: Intermediate

-• Basic data analysis as part of the design process Introduction to rule-based drawing as approach to creating a data visualization
+- Introduction to rule-based drawing as an approach to creating a data visualization

-• Data-drawing ‘Bootcamp’ (Intensive drawing session merging traditional drawing exercises with data to build creative confidence and push experimentation).
+- Drawing challenges merging traditional drawing exercises with data to build creative confidence and push experimentation

 WHAT TO BRING: